-Jonathan McIntosh is a pop culture hacker and transformative storyteller.
-He has been remixing mass media narratives for critical purposes since before the invention of YouTube.
-Everything he makes is freely available on the internet to view, share and remix.
+Jonathan McIntosh is a pop culture detective and transformative storyteller.
+He has been remixing mass media narratives for critical and educational purposes since before the invention of YouTube.

 His viral remix videos “Buffy vs Edward” and “Donald Duck meets Glenn Beck” have been featured and discussed by major media publications including The New York Times, WIRED, Washington Post, LA Times and on National Public Radio.
 His online videos have been recommended by Roger Ebert and celebrated by Lawrence Lessig, while Glenn Beck has said of Jonathan’s work “It is some of the best, well made propaganda I’ve ever seen”.

-His remix and HTML5 video works are often included on course syllabi and screened in classrooms by educational and media literacy organizations.
+His remixes and HTML5 video work (like The Gendered Advertising Remixer) are often included on course syllabi and screened in classrooms by educational and media literacy organizations.
 As an advisory board member at New Media Rights, Jonathan is an outspoken advocate of the fair use doctrine.

 In 2012, together with the Electronic Frontier Foundation, Jonathan screened his “Buffy vs Edward” remix video for the US Copyright Office hearings on exemptions to the DMCA.
 Afterward that remix work was cited in the official recommendations by the US Copyright Office on exemptions to the DMCA as an example of transformative noncommercial video work.